feklee/vncdesk/README.rst

 2. Install dependencies:

-   - Python 3
+   - Python_3

-   - a compatible VNC server such as TigerVNC_ 1.4 or TightVNC_ 1.3
+   - a compatible VNC server such as TigerVNC_ 1.4, TightVNC_ 1.3, or
+     RealVNC_ 6.0

-   - gtk-vnc_ 0.5 or compatible, with the Python GTK+ 3 bindings
+   - gtk-vnc_ 0.5 or compatible, with Python GTK+ 3 bindings

 3. If you want to set up an explicit font path for the VNC server, at the same level as ``__init__.py`` create ``font_path.py``.
 Example contents::